jackspaniel/yukon/README.md

 $ make test
 ```
 ## To Do
-1. Split off doApi into a plugin so other forms of data gathering middleware can be used.
-2. Reconsider stub behavior.
+1. Reconsider stub behavior for parallel-api.
 Should all stubs move to apiSim behavior?
 What about brand new nodules where nothing is known about the API yet?
-3. Get demoApp working as standalone.
+2. Get demoApp working as standalone.
-4. Write more detailed unit tests?
-5. Hook up Travis CI and code coverage.
+3. Hook up Travis CI and code coverage.

 ## Features for future consideration
-+ __Other forms of async data gathering.__ See To Do #1.
-Currently yukon only knows how to make REST API calls.
-But it woudn't take much work to extend this behavior to any sort of asynchronous data store - such as a Mongo DB or Redis cache.
-+ __Sequential API calls.__ Currently yukon makes all API calls in parallel.
-We've been fortunate in that we haven't needed dependent API calls yet.
++ __Flesh out more plugins.__ Currently only the paralle-api plugin is fully operational.
+I need real-world sites to test this out on.
+(Free consulting!)
-+ __API error handling.__ It seems that there can be a huge variation in error behavior, and even in what constitutes an API error (status code-based?), from web-app to web-app.
++ __API error handling for parallel-api plugin.__ It seems that there can be a huge variation in error behavior, and even in what constitutes an API error (status code-based?), from web-app to web-app.
 So for now I've punted on advanced API error handling, and let the app deal with it in the API callback.
 But if something like a standard is more or less agreed-upon, I will be happy to add flexible error handling.

 ## Examples: